Medical condition Hip prosthesis – the artificial hip joint

 Hip prosthesis stems are made from various metal alloys (titanium, cobalt-chromium).
 The head of the prosthesis itself is made from ceramic or metal and is placed onto the cone of the stem.
 Different implant sizes and geometrics enable an exact reconstruction of the individual anatomy.
 The socket is also made from a metal alloy (in most cases titanium) and is fitted with a ceramic or plastic insert (polyethylene).
 These materials are perfectly compatible with the body – allergies to titanium, ceramic or polyethylene are largely unknown.

-Nowadays, cement-free implants made from titanium alloys are used when the bone quality is good.
+Nowadays, cement-free implants made from titanium alloys are preferable when the bone quality is good.
 These fix securely into the bone (primary stability).
-The bone then gradually grows onto the porous titanium surface, helping to fix the implant in place (secondary stability).
-When the bone is weaker (e.g. osteoporosis), a cemented prosthesis is used instead.
+Within 4-8 weeks the bone then grows onto the porous titanium surface, helping to fix the implant in place (secondary stability).
+When the bone is brittle (e.g. osteoporosis), a cemented prosthesis is used instead.
 Depending on the type of prosthesis used, it may provide medial support (collar) or may also be used without a collar.

 At Schulthess Klinik, we only use prostheses that have proven themselves on the market and are ranked highest in the relevant registries.
 Schulthess Klinik does not use custom-made prostheses.